carlinix/cntlm_gss/README.md

-# CNTLM_GSS an unnofficial port to CNTLM.
+# CNTLM_GSS an unofficial port to CNTLM.

 Fast NTLM authentication proxy with tunneling.